 A half apron is a favorite of many professional cooks.
 It’s quick to wrap and tie, is less bulky than a full-bib style, and sits at just the right position to wipe your hands as you work.
 Cotton toweling is meant to be used and washed, so it’s spot-on for kitchen linens.

 Natural cotton twill tape is lightweight and a perfect blend with the texture of the toweling.
 We used it for our waist ties as well as to bundle our napkins into gift sets.

 A collection of napkins with a matching apron would make a lovely housewarming or wedding shower gift.
-The selection of available colors and patterns makes it fun to customize the set to match your kitchen décor.
+The selection of available colors and patterns makes it fun to customize each set to match a kitchen’s décor.

 Each napkin finishes at 16½” – 17” square.
 The apron finishes at approximately 24” wide across the top x 29” across the bottom x 17” high with two 35” wraparound ties.